 Add the pudding mix and milk to a large bowl and make according to package directions.
 Next, build your trifle in a clear, footed bowl as follows: Add about half of the angel food cake pieces to the trifle dish.
 Top with about 1/2 of the prepared pudding.
 Add a layer of berries (about 1/2 cup of each kind of berry.)
 Top the berries with about half of the cool whip.
 Continue layering and finish off the trifle with a decorative layer of berries on top.
 Refrigerate for 2-3 hours, and remove from refrigerator just before serving.

-We hope you enjoy this quick and easy Labor Day party plan so you’ll have loads of time to enjoy your food, your guests, and especially your pool!
+We hope you enjoy these quick and easy Labor Day pool party ideas so you’ll have loads of time to enjoy your food, your guests, and especially your pool!

 Get a free estimate on the fiberglass pool of your dreams today.
 With Thursday Pools, your weekend starts early!